HELPLINE: (443) 330-5341

 I. Invite

 Invite feedback and recommendations from school staff, IEP team members, and therapists.
 While we tend to know our children best, behaviors may differ in the school setting.
-Ask teachers and aides for their input and listen intently to any concerns or ideas they may have.
 It’s a team effort, and both parties should be able to develop, agree upon, and incorporate strategies into both settings for maximum consistency.

 V. Volunteer